 Code

-The Reproducible Analysis is worth 40% of the Group Assessment.
+The Reproducible Analysis is worth 25% of your module grade.

 The Reproducible Analysis must be written using Python in a Quarto Markdown Document (QMD file).
 You are free to draw on concepts and methods covered in both Quantitative Methods and GIS, but must still write the code in Python (e.g. adapting something from R in the GIS module to Python).